BaseSpatialAudioEngine

 uid

 The user ID.
-This parameter must be the same as the user ID passed in when the user joined the channel.
+It must be the same as the user ID used when the user joins the channel.

 mute

-Whether to subscribe to the specified remote user's audio stream.
+Whether to stop subscribing to the specified remote user's audio stream:

-• true: Stop subscribing to the audio stream of the specified user.
+• true: Stop subscribing to the specified user's audio stream.

-• false: (Default) Subscribe to the audio stream of the specified user.
-The SDK decides whether to subscribe according to the distance between the local user and the remote user.
+• false: (Default) Subscribe to the specified user's audio stream.
+The SDK determines whether to subscribe based on the distance between the local and remote users.

-When the method call succeeds, there is no return value; when fails, the AgoraRtcException exception is thrown; and you need to catch the exception and handle it accordingly.
+When the method call succeeds, there is no return value; when it fails, the AgoraRtcException exception is thrown.
+You need to catch the exception and handle it accordingly.
+See Error Codes for details and resolution suggestions.

 setAudioRecvRange

-Sets the audio reception range of the local user.
+Sets the audio receive range for the local user.

 Future<void> setAudioRecvRange(double range);

-After the setting is successful, the local user can only hear the remote users within the setting range or belonging to the same team.
-You can call this method at any time to update the audio reception range.
+After setting successfully, the user can only hear remote users within the specified range or those in the same team.
+You can call this method at any time to update the audio receive range.

 Parameters